cotodevel/snakegl/README.md

 - And finally boot ToolchainGenericDS-multiboot, and press (X), wait a few seconds and TGDS Project should boot remotely.
   After that, everytime you want to remoteboot a TGDS Project, repeat the last 2 steps. ;-)

+Note:
-/release folder has the latest binary precompiled for your convenience.
+- /release folder has the latest binary precompiled for your convenience.
+- Preferably, use toolchaingenericds-multiboot and load snakeGL from there.
+It's guaranteed to work.

+Audio track is [Electrical Stud - PHHHP!
+Plus] by Ron Jarzombek, a genius composer. (guitars) Bobby Jarzombek is also a genius composer. (drums)

 Latest stable release:
 https://bitbucket.org/Coto88/snakegl/get/TGDS1.65.zip